Cincinnati Bengals: Greg Little, OT, Ole Miss 2018 NFL Mock Draft Pick (as of 12/7): Quenton Nelson, G

 Le'Veon Bell is an impending free agent, and there's some talk that the Steelers could possibly let him go.
 If so, the Steelers will obviously need a new running back.

-Mike Weber had a firm handle on Ohio State's starting running back job as a freshman.
+Mike Weber had a firm handle on Ohio State's starting running back job as a freshman and has been terrific down the stretch in 2017.
 He showed some nice pass-catching ability, snatching 23 receptions.